 Community-based monitoring of plastic pollution

 Community-based environmental monitoring (CBEM, Siderova and Virla, 2022, Provencher et al., 2022) can be defined as “a process whereby non-government organisations, community groups, or individuals lead or participate in long-term monitoring of selected species, habitats, or ecosystem processes with the ultimate goal of improving management of ecosystems and natural resources” (Yarnell and Gayton, 2003).
-In the context of the Arctic, these community-based monitoring projects will often include or be initiated by individuals, NGOs or local communities that live and work in the respective areas.
+In the context of the Arctic, these community-based monitoring projects will often include or be initiated by individuals, NGOs, or local communities that live and work in the respective areas.
 They often possess valuable knowledge about the local area including local sources of plastic pollution and sinks.

 Influence local communities